gustavoverneck/gustavoverneck/README.md

-### Olá, eu sou o Gustavo A. Verneck!
+### Hello, i'm Gustavo A. Verneck!

-- Mestrando em Física Teórica na Universidade Federal do Espírito Santo
+- Master's student in Theoretical Physics at the Federal University of Espírito Santo
-- Licenciado em Física pelo Instituto Federal do Espírito Santo (IFES) e quasi-bacharel em Física também no IFES
+- Graduated in Physics from the Federal Institute of Espírito Santo (IFES)
-- Interesse em física, computação científica e em simulações computacionais
+- Interest in physics, scientific computing and simulations